A fast, minimalist, and remarkably extensible cross-platform text editor

 Try It Yourself

 Learn even more about Textadept by downloading and trying it out yourself.
 If you’re not completely satisfied, contact us on the mailing list or e-mail me personally (mitchell.att.foicica.com).
-You may also fork the project or submit patches.
+You may also fork the project, submit patches, or sponsor a feature.
 Textadept is 100% open source.